Cannabis for Epilepsy: Benefits, Side Effects and Access in the UK

 The cannabis plant contains hundreds of natural chemicals, and when it comes to treating epilepsy, cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most important.
 These are cannabinoids - substances that act on cells in the body to cause effect.

-One of the biggest benefits of CBD for treating epilsepy is that it does not have the mood-altering effects often associated with cannabis.
+One of the biggest benefits of CBD for epilepsy is that it does not have the mood-altering effects often associated with cannabis.
 There has been a lot of research around the benefits of CBD for epilepsy treatment, and the potential it has to help people with this condition.

-More research is needed to find out the effects of THC for epilepsy treatment, and if products containing it are safe.
+More research is needed when it comes to THC and epilepsy, to find out the effects of THC and epilepsy treatment, and if products containing it are safe.
 THC is commonly known as the part of the cannabis plant that can make people feel ‘high’, but also has strong medicinal use cases.

 How cannabis helps with epilepsy